prat19coder/prat19coder/README.md

 - 🚀 I'm particularly interested in Web Development and enjoy diving deep into complex problems to find elegant solutions.

-- 🔃 Constantly learning and growing, I'm committed to staying updated with the latest trends and advancements in the tech industry.
+- 🔃 Continuously learning and evolving, I'm dedicated to keeping pace with tech's latest trends and innovations.

 - 🔍 Currently, I'm exploring MERN Full Stack Development and excited to apply my newfound knowledge to future projects.